0xCAF3D0OD/netPractice/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   [<img src="img/schema-adresse-ipv6-nommage.png" width="300">](img/schema-adresse-ipv6-nommage.png)

+* You cannot give yourself an IP address to access the public Internet.
+The Internet community has imposed an international authority: the **[IANA](http://www.iana.org/)**, which grants address quotas to professionals who redistribute them.

+* If you want to access the network, there are two solutions:

+  * You subscribe to an Internet Service Provider who, when you connect, will automatically distribute one to you.
+  It is part of the set of addresses that your access provider has rented, for a fee, from IANA or a local organization representing it.

+  * You yourself rent a fixed IP address that will characterize your access to the network.

+* **IANA** compliant addresses are **divided into classes**.
+  * All addresses written in **binary that begin** on the `left` with the digit `0` are Class `A`
+  * All addresses written in **binary that begin** on the `left` with the digits `10` are class `B`
+  * All addresses written in **binary starting** on the `left` with the digits `110` are class `C`
+  * All addresses that, written in **binary, begin** on the `left` with the digits `1110` are class `D`

+* A fixed IP that will characterize your network access.

 * **An IP address consists of two parts:**
   * `The network ID`, consisting of the **first three digits** of the address.
   * `Host ID`, the **fourth digit** of the address.

 <br /></details>